 - Completed one-page form (download here)

-- Prospectus for research project or dissertation (no more than 1,500 words)
+- Prospectus for research project or dissertation (no more than 1,500 words), including a statement regarding how it relates to nuclear security

 - Three letters of recommendation (sent directly from the recommender to the email address below)